wenqi711/rock-paper-scissors/README.md

   - GET computerSelection by calling getComputerChoice
   - CALL playRound with humanSelection and computerSelection
 - ENDFOR
-- IF humanScore > computerScore
+- IF humanScore > computerScore THEN
   - DISPLAY "Congratulations!
 You won!"
-- ELSE IF computerScore > humanScore
+- ELSE IF computerScore > humanScore THEN
   - DISPLAY "You lost!
 Better luck next time!"
 - ELSE
   - DISPLAY "It's a tie!"